get-salt-AI/SaltAI-Web-Docs/docs/deploy-to-api.md

 ## Deploying to API

-1. Once your workflow is ready for production use, navigate to the deploy button in the workflow editor.
+1. Once your workflow is ready for production use, navigate to the `Deploy` button in the workflow editor.
-2. Select the "Deploy to API" option.
+2. Select the `Deploy to API` option.
 3. You will receive a unique endpoint that you can execute via CURL.

 ![deployments1](images/deployments1.png)